MalPurifier: Enhancing Android Malware Detection with Adversarial Purification against Evasion Attacks: The MalPurifier Approach

-While various generative models can be used for purification, the choice of model is critical for handling the unique nature of malware features.
-We specifically adopt a DAE for the Android malware detection.
-This choice is motivated by three main reasons: (i) Compared to classical methods like \emph{Principal Component Analysis} (PCA), the DAE is particularly effective at removing diverse and structured noise from discrete, high-dimensional feature spaces, which matches the binary and sparse nature of Android malware features. (ii) Unlike generative models such as \emph{Variational Autoencoder} (VAE) and \emph{Generative Adversarial Network} (GAN), the DAE does not require adversarial objectives or complex regularization, making it more scalable and robust in practice. (iii) Compared to \emph{Diffusion Model} (DM), the DAE is easier to train and model-agnostic, allowing it to be seamlessly integrated as a plug-and-play purification module for various downstream detectors.
+While various generative models can be used for purification, we specifically adopt a DAE for the Android malware detection, which is motivated by following reasons: (i) Compared to classical methods like \emph{Principal Component Analysis} (PCA), DAE is particularly effective at removing diverse and structured noise from discrete, high-dimensional feature spaces, which matches the nature of Android application features, whether binary or continuous-valued. (ii) Unlike generative models such as \emph{Variational Autoencoder} (VAE) and \emph{Generative Adversarial Network} (GAN), DAE does not require adversarial objectives or complex regularization, making it more scalable and robust in practice. (iii) Compared to \emph{Diffusion Model} (DM), DAE is easier to train and model-agnostic, allowing it to be integrated as a plug-and-play module for downstream detectors.

-As illustrated in Fig.~\ref{overview}, the purification model $\psi_\vartheta$ is trained with several types of input: perturbed malware samples (generated via Algorithm~\ref{algorithm1}), benign samples modified by protective noise (via Algorithm~\ref{algorithm2}), as well as their original, unperturbed forms.
+As illustrated in Fig.~\ref{overview}, the purification model is trained with several types of input: perturbed malware samples (generated via Algorithm~\ref{algorithm1}), benign samples modified by protective noise (via Algorithm~\ref{algorithm2}), as well as their original, unperturbed forms.
 During training, these data are passed through the network, and the parameters $\vartheta$ are optimized to minimize a customized loss function as described below.

 \textbf{Reconstruction Loss.} A standard loss function for DAE is the MSE loss, which measures the average squared difference between the reconstructed output and the target data.
 To train a robust purification model, we minimize the discrepancy between the reconstructed output and the original data (i.e., reconstruction loss) as follows.